ssenmosip/mosip-temp-documentation/Master-data-APIs.md

 Description: Not Found

-# 2.3.9.3 Titles Master-get based on id and language service
+# 2.3.9.3 Titles Master-get based on language service
 Master data is required across the platform.

 This service will provides the service for the List of Titles.